JS-DevTools/ono/README.md

 throw ono(errorMessages.invalidLength[lang], username, minLength);
 ```

-#### `ono.formatter` in web browsers
+#### The `format` option in web browsers
 Web browsers don't have a built-in equivalent of Node's [`util.format()` function](https://nodejs.org/api/util.html#util_util_format_format_args), so format strings are only supported in Node.js by default.
-However, you can set the `ono.formatter` property to any compatible polyfill library to enable this functionality in web browsers too.
+However, you can set the `format` option to any compatible polyfill library to enable this functionality in web browsers too.

 Here are some compatible polyfill libraries: